agentofAI/AI-Universe-Explorer/README.md

 # Run and deploy your AI Studio app

 The AI Universe Explorer is an interactive, visual journey through the complex landscape of modern artificial intelligence, mapping everything from classical logic to cutting-edge reasoning models.
-Featuring expert-level technical insights pre-synthesized by Gemini, this self-contained application allows you to explore key concepts, historical contexts, and future trends across the entire AI ecosystem with zero latency.
+Featuring expert-level technical insights pre-synthesized by Gemini, this self-contained application allows you to explore key concepts, historical contexts, and future trends across the AI ecosystem.

 ## Run Locally